Are you an adviser? Go to Unbiased Pro

 You can read our advice on other cash-savings options here

-Can I inherit premium bonds?
+Can you inherit premium bonds?

 Although premium bonds themselves are tax-free, you cannot inherit them.